otrv4/otrv4/otrv4.md

   * Otherwise:
     * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.
-    * There are only one other state in which a participant can receive an encrypted message (that do not have the same format as a data message):
-        * On `START`: when the other participant sends you an Non-Interactive-Auth message that has an attached encrypted message in it.

 * Otherwise:
   * Validate the data message: